getsolus/solus-site.github.io/content/blog/2018-01-30-upgrades-cleanups-and-optimizations.md

 ## LDM Updates

 In case you missed the big news, Linux Driver Management 1.0 was [released last week](/2018/01/26/linux-driver-management-1-0-released).
 Since then, Ikey has done two updates to it, bringing it up to 1.0.2.
+It's also [landed](https://bugzilla.redhat.com/show_bug.cgi?id=1539366) in the Fedora 27 testing repository to enable users to test and leverage.

 **In 1.0.1:**